How to Calculate Zakat On Shares

-The exact meaning of the Arabic word Zakat is to grow in goodness, prosperity and the purification of soul and the wealth.
+The exact meaning of the Arabic word Zakat is to grow in goodness, prosperity, and the purification of soul and wealth.
 The act of giving Zakat is purifying one’s wealth to gain God’s blessings for the wealth to grow in goodness.

 Khaira Ummah known as the vision of the best community, Zakat is the major economic contribution that brings the Muslim society towards prosperity, security, and social justice.
 It also reduces the difference between the rich and poor.

 There are some specific criteria that are subjected to Zakat.
 Amongst all these shares are subjected to Zakat.
 Shares, Unit Trusts and Equity investments that you have purchased with the intention to make a profit and resell and through which you receive dividends are all subjected to Zakat.
 According to Scholars Zakat on Business Shares depends on two things:

 - The type of business that the company deals in.

 - Considering it similar to the Zakat on business and trade.

 There are two types of shareholders who are subjected to Zakat:

 - The person who buys shares as an investment and wants to attain dividends.
 This kind of shareholder pays Zakat at a book and not on the market value.

 - The person who buys shares to trade – i.e. trading stock.
 This type of shareholder must pay Zakat on the market value.